Legal Sidebari

 to express any message about the bail system.
 The court also held that law does not

-violate the Fourteenth Amendment’s Equal Protection Clause because it is rationally
+e Fourteenth Amendment’s Equal Protection Clause because it is rationally

-related to the State’s legitimate interest in regulating criminal defendants (The Bail
+related to the State’s legitimate interest in regulating criminal defendants

 Project, Inc. v.
-Comm’r, Indiana Dep’t of Insurance
+Comm’r, Indiana Dep’t of Insurance).

 Health: A divided Sixth Circuit panel declined to lift a district court’s stay of a